 Q: DO YOU OFFER FARM TOURS?

 We also offer private guided tours by appointment only, the cost varies depending on the size of the group and length of the tour.
 We can accommodate up to 40 people per group on the hay wagon.
 Please call the farm store at 847-852-7081 or visit the contact us form on the website to schedule a private guided tour.
-These private tours will take approximately 2 hours and can be scheduled between 10 AM and 3 PM any day of the week except Saturdays.

 Q: HOW DO WE PURCHASE RAW MILK?